-Missed exams: If you miss an exam, in general you get a zero.
+Missed exams: If you miss an exam, you have to have a documented excuse; a runny nose is not an excuse.
 Don't miss exams.
 If you have an unavoidable conflict, let me know ahead of time.
-In the case of extraordinary circumstances (hospitalization, death in the family) you will have to produce documentation; with acceptable documentation, we can make arrangements for a makeup.
+In the case of extraordinary circumstances (serious illness, hospitalization, death in the family) you will have to produce documentation; with acceptable documentation, we can make arrangements for a makeup.
 Many students claim that a grandparent has died around the time of an exam.
 You will need to produce a legitimate obituary that lists you as a surviving grandchild in order for this excuse to be accepted.